mertyildiran/Plexus/README.md

 ## Core Principles

-These are the core principles of **exceptionally bio-inspired**, a revolutionary approach to the artificial neural networks:
+These are the core principles of **object-oriented** approach to the current state of artificial neural networks that is inspired by **synaptic plasticity** between **biological** neurons:

- - **Neurons** must be **objects** not tensors between matrices.
+ - Unlike the current ANN implementations, **neurons** must be **objects** not tensors between matrices.
- - **Neurons** should be **GPU accelerated**. (ideally).
+ - Just the current ANN implementations, **neurons** should be **GPU accelerated** (ideally) to provide the necessary parallelism.
- - **Network** must be **architecture-free** (i.e. adaptive).
+ - While the current ANN implementations can only create special cases, a **Plexus Network** must be **architecture-free** (i.e. adaptive) to create a generalized solution of all machine learning problems.
- - Network must have a **layerless design**.
+ - Instead of dealing with decision of choosing an ANN layer combination(such as Convolution, Pooling or Recurrent layers), the network must have a **layerless design**.
  - There must be fundamentally two types of neurons: **sensory neuron**, **interneuron**.
  - Input of the network must be made of sensory neurons.
 Any interneuron can be picked as a **motor neuron** (an element of the output).
-There is literally no difference between an interneuron and a motor neuron except the intervene of the network for igniting the wick of learning process through the motor neurons.
+There are literally no difference between an interneuron and a motor neuron except the intervene of the network for igniting the wick of learning process through the motor neurons.
 Any non-motor interneuron can be assumed as a **cognitive neuron** which collectively forms the cognition of network.
  - There can be arbitrary amount of I/O groups in a single network.
- - Forget about batch size, iteration, and epoch concepts, training examples must be fed on time basis with a manner like; *learn first sample for ten seconds, OK done? then learn second sample for twenty seconds*.
+ - Instead of batch size, iteration, and epoch concepts, training examples must be fed on time basis with a manner like; *learn first sample for X seconds, OK done? then learn second sample for Y seconds*.
 By this approach, you can assign importance factors to your samples with maximum flexibility.
  - **Network** must be **retrainable**.
  - Network must be **modular**.
 In other words: You must be able to train a small network and then plug that network into a bigger network (we are talking about some kind of **self-fusing** here).
- - Neurons must exhibit the characteristics of **cellular automata**.
+ - Neurons must exhibit the characteristics of **cellular automata** just like Conway's Game of Life.
  - **Number of neurons** in the network can be increased or decreased (**scalability**).
  - There must be **no** need for a network-wide **oscillation**.
 Yet the execution of neurons should follow a path very similar to flow of electric current nevertheless.
  - Network should use **randomness** and/or **uncertainty principle** flawlessly.
+Consciousness is an emergent property from cellular level to macro scale, the network.
+But it's also an emergent property for the neuron from quantum level uncertainty to cellular mechanisms.
+In such a way that **randomness** is the cause of the illusion of consciousness.
  - Most importantly, the network **must and can not iterate** through the whole dataset.
-Besides that, it's also generally impossible to iterate whole the dataset on real life situations if the system is continuous like in robotics.
+Besides that, it's also generally impossible to iterate the whole dataset on real life situations if the system is continuous like in robotics.
 Because of that; the network must be designed to handle such a **continuous data stream** that literally endless and must be designed to handle that data stream chunk by chunk.
 Therefore, when you are feeding the network, use a diverse feed but not a grouped feed (*like 123123123123123123 but not like 111111222222333333*).

 ### Activation function